epicchainlabs/epicvault-js/docs/api/index.md

 ## rpc

-The `rpc` module deals with the RPC interface exposed by the NEO node.
+The `rpc` module deals with the RPC interface exposed by the EpicChain node.

 ## u

-The `u` module is the utilities module containing methods handling the various data transformation aspects within NEO.
+The `u` module is the utilities module containing methods handling the various data transformation aspects within EpicChain.

 ## CONST